-SoapBox is proud to announce our last gig of 2017 - The Poetry Prom - which is also the first gig of a new monthly series of spoken word open mics at The Spread Eagle in Ipswich (Suffolk), on the third Thursday of the month.
+SoapBox is proud to announce our last gig of 2017 - The Poetry Prom - which is also the first gig of a new monthly series of spoken word open mics at The Spread Eagle in Ipswich (Suffolk), on the fourth Thursday of the month.
 FREE ENTRY.

 So how will it work?
 Each month we will have four 'featured' poets, which means each of them will have a 10-15 minute set each and have their names on the poster.
 Then we will also be offering 5 minute open mic spots (sign up on the night only please, from 7pm) for anyone who wishes to share their words with us.
 Rappers, storytellers, poets, comedians - anything loosely described as spoken word.
 The rules are simple - all artists must perform acapella (no backing tracks or music), and their set must be comprised of words.
 That's it.
 Simple right?